-This is part 1 of a two part series concerning Ethicon’s concerted effort to judge shop and forum shop in the PHYSIOMESH™ Federal Court litigation.This is part one of a two part expose on Ethicon’s organized attempt, acting by and through their hernia mesh lawyers, to engage in what appears to be judge shopping and forum shopping.
+This is part 1 of a two part series concerning Ethicon’s concerted effort to judge shop and forum shop in the PHYSIOMESH™ Federal Court multi district litigation.This is part one of a two part expose on Ethicon’s organized attempt, acting by and through their hernia mesh lawyers, to engage in what appears to be judge shopping and forum shopping.
 It appears that they are trying to find judges who may be favorable to their legal positions.
 Ethicon’s hernia mesh defense attorneys utilized many pretexts and rationalization to assert that their rationale for judge shopping is for other reasons not including judge shopping.
-Ethicon’s lawyers are seeking to avoid paying mesh settlements to victims. part 2
+Ethicon’s lawyers are seeking to avoid paying mesh settlements to victims.
+Because of these command and control litigation tactics, there has been no Physiomesh mesh settlement 2017 and a surgical mesh settlement 2018 seems unlikely. part 2

 PHYSIOMESH™ Hernia mesh alleged to be defective